sunzenshen/sunzenshen.github.io/_posts/2023-04-02-sharing-api-security-with-local-audiences.md

 title: Tailoring API Security Talks For Local Audiences
 categories: [training]
 tags: [security, testing, api]
-description: The challenges of trying to condense weeks worth of reference material into an hour or two for local audiences.
+description: The challenges of trying to condense weeks worth of reference material into an hour or two for local audiences
 ---

 Recently I have been exploring the topic of API security, in part due to the recent wave of interest that followed the release of the book ["Hacking APIs by Corey Ball"](https://nostarch.com/hacking-apis).